-The school's internet is filtered by Smoothwall.
+The school's internet is filtered by Surfprotect (member of the Internet Watch Foundation and signed up to the Counter-~Terrorism Internet Referral Unit).
 Additional filters are available through monitoring software that have been purchased to ensure that students are making appropriate use of the internet.
 Internet access is granted to all staff and students on the basis of educational need.
 The filtering system is key to our role in safeguarding children from all potential online risks associated with child sexual exploitation, forced marriage, recruitment in gangs, people trafficking and radicalisation by extremist groups.
 Such monitoring, where possible, will continue during periods of remote learning and when students have school-loaned devices at home.
+The filtering system is applied to all school users, including guest accounts, school owned devices and devices using the school's broadband connection.
+The system filters all internet feeds, including back-up connections; handles multilingual web contents, images, common misspellings and abbreviations; identifies technologies and techniques that allow users to get around the filtering system; and provides alerts when any web content has been blocked.

-The DSL will monitor all Smoothwall violations and report any concerns to appropriate external services as required, ie - Children's Social Care, Police, Channel.
+The DSL will monitor all Smoothwall violations and report any concerns to appropriate external services as required, i.e. - Children's Social Care, Police, Channel.
 The DSL will also share any concerns with Social workers or Family support workers already engaged with families, as required.